 Traditional Practices and Environmental Stewardship

-The respect for waterfalls is expressed through a variety of traditional practices, many of which continue to this day.
-These are not static customs but living traditions that adapt while maintaining core principles of reverence and reciprocity.
+Respect for waterfalls is expressed through a variety of traditional practices that continue to be observed today.
+These living customs adapt over time but retain core principles of reverence and reciprocity toward the natural world.

 Offerings and Prayer Tie Traditions